enNadev/MKR1000---MPU6050/README.md

 The project consists of the following modules/components:
 - The firmware that is designed in C (Arduino IDE).
 Its purpose is to manipulate the sensors and collect the data that is generated.
-Chucks of data are stored in a FIFO buffer in the sensors and when sufficient amount of adata is reached, the microcontroller streams the data on the Server.
+Chunks of data are stored in a FIFO buffer in the sensors, and when a sufficient amount of data is reached, the microcontroller streams the data on the Server.

-- The The data is stored in a database and the user can export a CSV file.
+- The data is stored in a database and the user can export a CSV file.

-- The interface of the app where the data that is aquired, is visualized in real time.
+- The interface of the app where the acquired data, is visualized in real-time.
 The visualization contains the accelerations and gyros that occurs in all axis and are captured from the sensors.